 - Instructional video for using the OHS online reporting service

 Employers or prime contractors (if there is one) must report a mine or mine site incident as soon as possible.

 Workers can report an incident by contacting the OHS Contact Centre.

-- Instructional video for registering a MyAlberta Digital ID for Business account
+- Creating a MyAlberta Digital ID for Business account

 - Online reporting form reference list (XLSX, 38 KB)

 To meet their obligations under the OHS Act, the employer or prime contractor (if there is one) must also: